ayatokura/ai-openscale/cloud-connect-db.md

   ![The database pop-up message is shown with the select provider button selected](images/wos-gs-config-database2.png)

-You can upgrade to another database from the free database, it is not possible to reconfigure a Compose for Postgres, Database for Postgres, or Db2 instance to the free database.
+You can upgrade to another database from the free database.
+It is not possible to reconfigure a Compose for Postgres, Database for Postgres, or Db2 instance to the free database.
 After you upgrade,, it is impossible to return to using the free database.
 All the current data, such as the configuration, the scoring results, and explanations cannot be reused.
 By selecting another schema or database, the {{site.data.keyword.aios_short}} environment is reset.